knnlrts/predicty-mcpredictionface/README.md

 truffle test
 ```

-Now, You should start a private network on port 8545 using Truffle develop, Ganache or something similar.
+Now, You should start a private network on port 8545 using Truffle develop, ganache-cli or something similar in a separate terminal window.
 ```
-truffle develop
+ganache-cli
 ```

 Then, you can deploy the Predicty McPredictionFace contracts using
 ```
-migrate --reset
+truffle migrate
 ```

 The development server for the frontend can be started on your local machine (http://localhost:3000/) using